- Last updated: February 28, 2022

 We use first party and third party cookies for several reasons.
 Our first party cookies are required for technical reasons in order for our Websites to operate, and we refer to these as "essential" or "strictly necessary" cookies.
 Other first and third party cookies also enable us to track and target the interests of our users to enhance the experience on our Websites.
 Third parties also serve cookies through our Websites for advertising, analytics and other purposes.
 This is described in more detail below.

 The types of first and third party cookies served through our Websites and the purposes they perform are described below.
 Please note that the specific cookies served may vary depending on the specific Website you visit.
-You can find details of the particular cookies that are served on each Website, and of any parties serving third party cookies, on the Cookie Preference Center on the Website banner:
+You can find details of the particular cookies that are served on each Website, and of any parties serving third party cookies, on the Cookie Preference Center on the Website banner.
+We encourage you to interact with different categories of cookies and adjust your preferences.
+Visitors without access to this functionality can use their browser settings to control how cookies are set on their devices.
+However, blocking some types of cookies may impact your experience of the Websites and impair the services we are able to offer.
+You can find more detailed information about how to control cookies later in this policy.

 How do we use Google Analytics on our Websites?